mr-chew/mr-chew.github.io/_posts/2022-6-25-python-script-to-control-keyboard.md

 categories: [Python]
 ---

-We will create a Python script to control the keyboard by simulating key combinations and simulating typing.
+We will create a Python script to control the keyboard by simulating key combinations and typing.

 **Table of contents:**